Cwalker2009/PythonProjects/README.md

-Greetings!
-Thanks for stopping by!
+Greetings and thanks for stopping by!
 I am Osmund Fosu Rockson.
 These are a few of my projects in the python programming language.

 Contact: